textext/textext/docs/source/install/windows.rst

     :ref:`above <windows-install-preparation>` correctly.

 You are done.
 Now you can consult the :ref:`usage instructions <gui>`.
-In case of problems consult :ref:`troubleshooting`.

 .. _windows-install-library:
 .. _windows-install-gtk3: